Occupational Health: Farm Worker Health and Safety

 - Young children and people with weakened immune systems should avoid direct contact with poultry and freshly laid eggs when avian flu is in your area.

-- Do not allow toys, pacifiers, spill-proof cups, baby bottles, strollers, or similar items in livestock or poultry areas.
+- Do not allow toys, pacifiers, spill-proof cups, baby bottles, strollers, or similar items in areas with animals or animal products.

 Do not drink unpasteurized (raw) milk.